Effective December 29th, 2022

 Disclosures Related to Providing the Blink Services

 You acknowledge that any and all information that you provide to Blink may be disclosed to Healthcare Providers in order to provide the Blink Services.
 For example, Blink may share your PII with a physician for purposes of scheduling a physician or telemedicine appointment.
-In addition, Blink may disclose your information to your health care providers to help them provide better health care to you.
+In addition, Blink may disclose your information to your healthcare providers to help them provide better health care to you.
 Blink is not responsible for protecting the privacy of your information when it is in the possession of a Healthcare Provider.

-Disclosures to Third Parties Assisting In Our Operations.
+Disclosures to Third Parties Assisting in Our Operations.
 Blink may share your PII with other companies that work with, or on behalf of, Blink to provide products and services.
 These companies may use your PII to assist Blink in its operations.

 Disclosures Under Special Circumstances.
 We may provide information about you to respond to subpoenas, court orders, legal process or governmental regulations, or to establish or exercise our legal rights or defend against legal claims.
-We believe it is necessary to share information in order to investigate, prevent or take action regarding illegal activities, suspected fraud, situations involving potential threats to the physical safety of any person, or as otherwise required by law.
+We believe it is necessary in some instances to share information in order to investigate, prevent or take action regarding illegal activities, suspected fraud, situations involving potential threats to the physical safety of any person, or as otherwise required by law.

 Automatically Collected Information and Anonymous Information